 That’s it!
 Super simple, right?
 These are the kinds of sessions that I adore doing because they flow so well and are also super productive!
 If this idea totally jives with you, I also love to use the book Wonder by RJ Palacio to teach similar skills to older students!

-If you are looking for another book to help teach preschool students pragmatic language, go to Amazon and check out Devon Makes a Friend, written by yours truly!
+Are you looking for another book to help teach preschool students pragmatic language, go to Amazon and check out Devon Makes a Friend, written by yours truly!